 The IMPAACT Network is a cooperative group of institutions, investigators, and other collaborators focused on evaluating potential therapies for HIV infection and its related symptoms in infants, children, adolescents, and pregnant women, including clinical trials of HIV/AIDS interventions for and prevention of mother-to-child transmission.

-The IMPAACT Network conducts clinical trials of HIV/AIDS therapy and prevention in maternal, pediatric, and adolescent patients.
+The IMPAACT Network conducts clinical trials of HIV/AIDS therapy, prevention, and potential remission/cure in maternal, pediatric, and adolescent patients.
 Current Network studies include (but are not limited to) the following:

 - A randomized trial (PROMISE) comparing various antenatal and postnatal strategies of preventing mother-to-child transmission of HIV in different geographical areas and resource settings

-- A clinical trial to determine whether women with CD4 counts above 400 per mm3 should continue or discontinue highly active ARV therapy after pregnancy
+- A clinical trial to determine whether women with CD4 counts above the country threshold for initiation of antiretroviral therapy should continue or discontinue ARV therapy after pregnancy

 - A study of the pharmacokinetics and safety of ARV drugs in pregnant HIV-infected women